Monkeybuisnes/challenlink-DMS/challenge-03/readme.md

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add a new item type, "Conjured".
 The specs for this item are commented out in the `GildedRoseSpec.php` file.

+## Resolve

+Key Improvements Made:
+1. Refactored Monolithic Code
+Broke down the complex tick() method into focused, single-responsibility methods Each item type now has its own handler method Eliminated deeply nested conditionals

+2. Added Conjured Item Support
+Conjured items degrade twice as fast as normal items Before sell date: -2 quality per day
+After sell date: -4 quality per day

+3. Applied SOLID Principles
+Single Responsibility: Each method has one clear purpose Open/Closed: Easy to add new item types without modifying existing code Dependency Inversion: Logic is abstracted into clear helper methods

+4. Improved Maintainability
+Clear naming: Method names describe exactly what they do No code duplication: Quality bounds checking is centralized Easy to test: Each item type can be tested in isolation Easy to extend: Adding new item types requires minimal changes

+5. Preserved All Existing Behavior
+All original tests pass
+Business rules remain unchanged
+No breaking changes to the public API

+6. Quality Bounds Management
+increaseQuality() and decreaseQuality() methods ensure quality stays within [0, 50] Sulfuras remains unchanged (quality and sellIn never change)

+The refactored code is now much more readable, maintainable, and extensible while preserving all the original functionality and adding the new Conjured item feature.